In this sewing tutorial, I will show you how to make two easy top patterns and how to sew a top for beginners.

 I guess you have already seen my tutorial for the pajama bottoms.

 Now let’s make the pajama tops – very easy tops to sew without commercial patterns.

-These patterns are suitable for any kind of knits and also for lightweight and medium weight woven fabric with some kind of stretch in it.
+These patterns are suitable for any kind of knits and also for lightweight and medium-weight weaved fabric with some kind of stretch in it.

 For one top I used 100% cotton double gauze fabric and 100% raw knit silk and for another top, I used 100% cotton knit fabric (very lightweight and almost see-through) and 100% silk chiffon for the back.
 For embellishments, I used silk chiffon fabric and elastic trims.

 For best results, I prewashed all fabrics and trims in warm water and used my dryer for the gauze and the cotton.
-As for the silk fabric and trims, I air dried it and afterwards ironed.
+As for the silk fabric and trims, I air dried them and afterward ironed them.

 The prewashing added some more crinkles to the cotton gauze, especially at the edges of the piece of fabric so I needed to iron the edges to make them smoother.